 Remote sensors.
 Remote sensors help your smart thermostat regulate temperature in another room, expanding your thermostat’s temperature sensing capabilities.
 Ecobee4 uses room sensors to help it read the temperature in another room and to check if it is occupied or not.

 With its room sensors, the Ecobee4 can deliver the right levels of comfort to all important rooms in your home, while also helping you save more.
-Ecobee4 can work with up to 32 room sensors, and a two-pack sensor costs $79 (For the latest prices & discounts, check here).
+Ecobee4 can work with up to 32 room sensors, and a two-pack sensor sells on Amazon (For the latest prices & discounts, check here).

 At first glance, it would seem that Nest Thermostat E does not offer room sensors, but you can actually use the Nest Protect to do the work of a room sensor.
 It can tell your Nest Thermostat E to turn to Eco temperatures when you are away and then go back to normal settings when you get home.